 To be accepted into the University of Kentucky (UK) Automotive Production Engineering Undergraduate Certificate, students must be pursuing an undergraduate degree and have completed at least 24 credits with a UK cumulative GPA of at least 2.5.
 A transfer student can be accepted into PEC if he/she has completed at least 24 credits with a weighted cumulative GPA from all other institutions of at least 2.5.

 To receive PEC, students are required to obtain an undergraduate degree in their home department which contains a minimum of 12 credit hours from the following list:

 Required Courses (4 courses, 12 hours)

 Students must complete the minimum 12 credit hours consisting of 6 credit hours of capstone design and 6 credit hours of elective courses.
-However, for students whose home department does not offer capstone design course of a total of 6 credit hours, a three-hour credit course, ME 526 Lean Operations Management can be used as an alternative.
-For example, students from CME/MSE which requires only 3 credit hours of capstone design, can take ME 526 to satisfy the 6 credit hour requirement of the capstone design.
+However, for students whose home department does not offer a capstone design course of a total of 6 credit hours, a three-hour credit course, ME 526 Lean Operations Management can be used as an alternative.
+For example, students from CME/MSE which require only 3 credit hours of capstone design, can take ME 526 to satisfy the 6 credit hour requirement of the capstone design.
 Students from departments or disciplines which have no capstone design as part of their degree requirements and are interested in PEC may contact the PEC Director for an alternative solution.